dmpv/softpro-swift-styleguide/README.md

 1. **General rules**

-   1. Word in plural form can only be last part of the name (with rare exceptions)
+   1. Word in plural form can only be last part of the name (with rare exceptions):
       ```swift
       let eventsModel: EventsModel // bad
       let eventModel: EventModel // good